course-go/reelgoofy/README.md

 The main goal of this homework is to practice implementing a REST API in Go.
 Additionally, it showcases the OpenAPI specification and demonstrates its usage.

+## Packages

+For generating the IDs you can use the [UUID](https://pkg.go.dev/github.com/google/uuid) package for Go.